Home » Budget-Friendly Creamy Chicken

 How to Make Budget-Friendly Creamy Chicken

-This creamy chicken comes together in a few simple steps, but the flavor feels slow-cooked and homemade.
+This creamy chicken comes together in a few simple steps, but the flavor feels slow-simmered and homemade.
 First, the chicken is lightly browned, then simmered with onion, carrot, and broth until tender.
-After that, the warm cooking broth is turned into a silky sour cream sauce and finished with fresh dill.
+After that, the warm cooking broth turns into a silky sour cream sauce finished with garlic and fresh dill.

 Start by browning the chicken in a large pan with a little oil.
-I like to keep the skin on because it adds more flavor to the broth and keeps the chicken juicy.
-The chicken does not need to be fully cooked at this point, just lightly golden on the outside.
+I like to keep the skin on because it adds more flavor to the broth and helps the chicken stay juicy.
+The chicken does not need to cook all the way through yet.
+You just want a little golden color on the outside.

 Chicken pieces lightly browning in a pan before simmering into a cozy creamy chicken dinner

 Add the onion, carrot, salt, black pepper, and bay leaves to the pan.
-Pour in the chicken broth or water, then let everything simmer gently until the chicken is tender and the broth has a rich homemade flavor.
+Pour in the chicken broth or water, then let everything simmer gently until the chicken is tender and the broth tastes rich and homemade.

 Chicken simmering with onion, carrots, and warm broth for a homemade creamy sauce